cameronkinsella/manga-translator/pkg/config/README.md

 # Config Schema

-If you wish to create `mtl-config.yml` manually, follow the [config schema](./mtl-config.schema.yml).
+If you wish to create `mtl/mtl-config.yml` manually, follow the [config schema](./mtl-config.schema.yml).

+The `mtl` directory which contains this config file should be in the same directory as the main application.

 Example config: